 Cayley Balser

 Cayley Balser (she/her) has worked with i4J since Fall 2020 and has experience working in all three of i4J’s impact areas.
-As the Service Impact Area Lead at i4J, Cayley’s role is to implement and teach trauma-informed, community-engaged, project-based courses centered on applying design and systems thinking research methodology to the creation of innovative legal service models.
-Through this work, Cayley connects with community members, plans and oversees interviews, and works with students on qualitative and quantitative data collection, analysis, and synthesis.
+As the Director of Research at i4J, Cayley’s role is to implement and teach trauma-informed, community-engaged, project-based courses centered on applying participatory action research and design and systems thinking methodology to legal empowerment and access to justice projects.
+Through this work, Cayley connects with community members, plans and oversees interviews and surveys, and works with students on qualitative and quantitative data collection, analysis, and synthesis.

 Her multidisciplinary research interests focus on access to and integration of trauma-informed approaches within legal education and services.
 She is indebted to the community members who share their time, lived-experience expertise, and energy with her to make this research and work possible.
 Cayley earned her J.D. from the University of Arizona College of Law in May 2022, graduating Cum Laude and receiving the Hon.
 Earl H. Carroll Public Service Award, and is a licensed attorney in the state of Arizona.
-Cayley was nominated for and joined the Legal Service Corporation’s Emerging Leaders Council in May, 2024.
+Cayley was nominated for and joined the Legal Service Corporation’s Emerging Leaders Council in May, 2024 and is a member of the State Bar of Arizona’s Access to Justice Committee.

 Prior to law school, Cayley earned Master in Education (M.Ed.) and Education Specialist (Ed.S.) degrees in Mental Health Counseling from the University of Florida and is a National Certified Counselor (NCC).
 Her area of focus as a clinician was suicide prevention, trauma, and substance use.
 She designed and implemented intervention programs on various scales and presented her work at regional and national conferences.
 She attended Clemson University where she was inducted into Phi Beta Kappa and earned a B.A. in Psychology.